ewang26/Design_Exercise_4/notebook.md

 ## Adding replication to the chat system

+- Finally got a replicated system working, where each server pings the leader to check if it's still alive.
+If the leader fails, the server moves on to the next leader in the order.
+If a leader comes back online, they will signal to the other clients to reconnect to them.
+Things to do now:
+  - Create methods in `server.py` to mirror the remaining gRPC services in `server.proto`
+  - Use these methods in the server to handle the gRPC requests, so they will be automatically replicated to the other clients
+  - Have the server send its state to the leader when it connects, so the leader can update its state if it's newer
+  - Have the servers tell the client to reconnect to the leader if the leader comes back online
+  - Have the client automatically switch to the next server in the list if the leader fails

+- Replication is hard, man...

 - Current thoughts for replication:
   - Use leader-follower replication model
   - Have a config file that specifies the IP addresses of the servers, use their ordering in the file to determine order of priority
   - Client automatically connects to the leader, if the leader fails, the client tries the next server in the list
   - Servers should have a gRPC heartbeat service that followers use to check if the leader is still alive
   - Since servers use the same data file, they also agree on who should be the next leader
   - Finally, if the leader comes back online, current leader should be able to signal to the client to reconnect to the leader
   - We need some way to sync the state between the servers when a new one starts up.
 We do this by having a `timestamp` field on the state snapshot that is updated every time the state is updated.
 When a server connects to the leader, it sends its current state.
 The leader updates its state if its newer, and sends the updated state to **all connected servers**.

 ## Updating chat application to use gRPC